AncestryProGenealogists Scholarship Program (applications due by 30 November)—open to aspiring or practicing professional genealogists.

 - Institute Preference: Rank the four U.S.-based genealogical institutes based on your preference for attendance, from highest (1) to lowest (4): Gen-Fed, GRIP, IGHR, or SLIG.
 For GRIP, IGHR, and SLIG, specify which course you would like to take.
 Gen-Fed offers only one course.

-- Describe your experience to date, aspirations as a genealogical professional, and how attending your top-choice institute/course will benefit your career.
+- Describe your genealogy career up to this point, where you see yourself in the future as a professional genealogist, and how attending your top-choice institute will benefit your career.

 - Essay must be no less than 500 and no more than 700 words.